harrislab-brown/CyberDiver/movies/README.md

 ## Movie S1

 CyberDiver entering the water at 4 m/s while behaving as a 5 N/mm undamped linear spring.
-The impact is filmed from above the water surface with front lighting to visualize the CyberDiver’s construction.
+The impact is filmed from above the water surface with front lighting to visualize the CyberDiver’s construction, corresponding to Figure 1(A) in the article.
 The playback is 100 times slower than actual speed.

 ## Movie S2